ethersphere/swarm-guide/contents/pss.rst

 Due to forwarding kademlia, ``pss`` offers sender anonymity.

 Using partial addressing, ``pss`` offers a sliding scale of recipient anonymity: the larger the destination neighbourhood (the smaller prefix you reveal of the intended recipient overlay address), the more difficult it is to identify the real recipient.
-On the other hand, since dark routing is inefficient, there is a trade off between anonymity on the one hand and message delivery latency and bandwidth (and therefore cost) on the other.
+On the other hand, since dark routing is inefficient, there is a trade-off between anonymity on the one hand and message delivery latency and bandwidth (and therefore cost) on the other.
 This choice is left to the application.

 Forward secrecy is provided if you use the `Handshakes` module.